alirtabul/ninos_story/analysis.md

 ## Gender representation analysis

 ### Box office revenue depending on the gender
 As mentionned before, our analysis is mostly focus on the diversity and thus gendre representation also matter to us.
 Let's see the differences between men and women.
 In this following graph we might think that the mean box office revenue is similar for both, but we want to highlight that the scale is logarithmic!
 Do not rely only on your eyes!
-Small differences on the graph are extually exponentially bigger in real (**not so sure of that**)

 <div style="text-align: center; margin: 0 auto;">
   <iframe src="assets/plots/box_office_per_gender.html" width="900" height="600" frameborder="0" style="display: block; margin: 0 auto;"></iframe>
 </div>

 Not only is there a 4 million dollars gap between the medians, but a quick t-test confirms that this difference is statistically significant.
-Hence, women play in less well-payed movies ---> We don't know if they're less paid, it just that the movie had a lower revenue.
+Hence, women play in less lucrative movies.
 Hopefully, this might improve in the future.<br>

 ### Gender Diversity Score
 We said scores, so here is our second score.
 We concenrate on the gender of the actors here and we penalise any under- or overrepresentation of gender similarly to our ethnic diversity score above. <br>